lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session02_see.md

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/session2_data_ui_2.gif)](#DontLink)

-### 6. Click to view the "viz" tabs, which show team trends.
+### 6. Click to view the "viz" tab, which show team trends.
 - There are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
 - What stands out to you?
 - What is most important to you to check out first?